josephryan/RyanLab/TEST/README.md

 ## 3 WORK COMPLETED SO FAR WITH DATES

-July XX 2017- we have completed steps 2.1-2.5
+August 9 2017- we have completed steps 2.1-2.6 prior to release of phylotocol version 1.0
-[PUBLISHED PHYLOTOCOL VERSION 1.0 July XX, 2017]

 ## 4 LITERATURE REFERENCED